Certificate Pinning for Workloads: Securing Non-Human Identities

 Here's what you need to know:

-• Bypassing the System: Certificate pinning bypasses the standard Certificate Authority (CA) system.
+• Bypassing the System: Certificate pinning bypasses the automatic trust granted by the standard Certificate Authority (CA) system by requiring an explicit match.

 • Trust: Your application only trusts the certificates you've explicitly pinned.